 In previous posts, we’ve broken down the anatomy of an effective blog post and established why blogging matters for business, but how can YOU be a better business blogger?
 Here are a few best practices you might try:

 Collaborate With The Team

-- When you collaborate as a team you feed off of each others ideas.
+- When you collaborate with a team you feed off of each other’s ideas.
 If I’m stuck and my creative juices aren’t flowing I can look to my team to support me through that.
 They offer ideas or things they would want to hear about.

 Understand Your Audience:

 You know how everyone and their brother tells you that in order to be a successful company you have to understand your audience?
 Well, they’re right.
 It’s Business 101.
 You have to be able to understand your audience’s wants and needs – and more importantly, provide for those wants and needs.
 The same goes for your blog.
 We could sit around all day blogging about why cupcakes are so delicious, but that’s not what our audience wants to hear because that’s not the information or the business we provide to benefit them.

 Sometimes it’s as simple as just going straight to the source and asking what they want to hear more (and less) about.
 Survey your readers directly on the blog or poll your audience via social media.
 You don’t know if you don’t ask.